-Along with App Store, access to personal data can be switched off.
+Along with the App Store, access to personal data can be switched off.

 What personalized recommendations mean for app developers

-We were extremely interested in how personalized recommendations will influence the conversion rate.
-As you know, being featured in app stores makes number of installs and views grow (learn more in the article How to get featured on the main App Store page).
+We were extremely interested in how personalized recommendations will influence the conversion rate, as well as Apple vs Google privacy policies.
+As you know, being featured in app stores makes a number of installs and views grow (learn more in the article How to get featured on the main App Store page).
 And we have managed to inform developers if the apps are being featured beforehand (track all the apps from Today, Apps and Games tabs).
 But is it possible to predict personalized featuring?

 We can base our hypothesis on the Search Ads operating process.
-Here Apple divides users into groups of 5,000 people and use their impersonalized data.
+Here Apple divides users into groups of 5,000 people and uses their impersonalized data.
 It’s possible that personal recommendations will work for groups of users.
-In this case an app will receive thousands of views daily.
+In this case, an app will receive thousands of views daily.

 Personalized recommendations will give more opportunities for an app to attract more loyal users.
-For example, yoga apps will be shown to the group of users who have searched or downloaded similar apps.
+For example, yoga apps will be shown to a group of users who have searched or downloaded similar apps.

 May AppFollow and ASO be with you.
 Keep up with our news!

 Don’t forget to ?the article and share with friends ?